• Level 5, Evandale Place, 142 Bundall Road, Bundall, QLD, Australia

 Assets Held by Discretionary or Family Trusts

-Generally, the death of a primary beneficiary does not affect the ongoing operation of a trust.
-Sometimes, there may be loans either to or from the deceased person that need to be addressed in the administration of their estate.
-However, for practical purposes, if a person’s interest in an asset is as a beneficiary under a trust that owns the asset, their passing does not disturb ownership.
-It remains “business as usual” for the trust, subject to managing trustee actions.
+The death of a beneficiary does not affect the ongoing operation of a trust.
+In some cases, there may be loans to or from the deceased that need to be addressed during the administration of the estate.
+Where a person’s interest in an asset is as a beneficiary of a trust, ownership of the asset remains with the trust and is not affected by the person’s death.

-Additionally, a letter accompanying the will can outline the deceased’s wishes for how the trust should be managed, though this “expression of wishes” is usually not legally binding.
+It is also common to prepare a letter accompanying the will setting out the deceased’s wishes for how the trust should be administered.
+An expression of wishes is generally not legally binding but may guide those controlling the trust.

 Superannuation Benefits & Life Insurance Benefits